-Over 90% of members of both Holiday Coast Credit Union (Holiday Coast) and Regional Australia Bank voted in favour of the merger in separate Special General Meetings held this week on Wednesday 29 May and Thursday 30 May respectively.
+Over 90% of members of both Holiday Coast Credit Union (Holiday Coast) and Regional Australia Bank voted in favour of the merger in separate Special General Meetings held on Wednesday 29 May and Thursday 30 May respectively.

 The vote carried a resolution that will now see one of the largest mergers in the customer owned banking sector in recent times.
 The sector continues to experience consolidation as it pursues the necessary scale to meet changing market conditions.